pastryday/intro-machine-learning/README.md

 But when you're first starting out It's important to think about your desired outcome(output of the model).

 - Is it a number?
-Its probably a Regression problem.
+It's probably a Regression problem.
 - Is it a class / label?
-Its probably a classification problem.
+It's probably a classification problem.
 - Are you separating unlabeled data into groups?
 It’s probably a clustering problem.

 https://scikit-learn.org/stable/tutorial/machine_learning_map/